Reading Time: 4 minutes

 Did you know that eCommerce sales now account for 14.3% of all retail sales?
 The trend is clear: business is going virtual.
 That’s why it’s so important to provide a wealth of options for payment.
 It’s also why you need to know how eChecks work if you’re going to do business online.

 Customers and clients expect simplicity.
 If it’s too complicated, you might just lose a sale. eChecks are one of the quickest and most efficient ways to keep it simple.

 What Are eChecks?

 An eCheck, also known as an electronic check, is a way to pay online.
-The payer’s money is automatically taken out of the checking account, sent over the ACH network, and deposited into the payee’s bank account.
+The payer’s money is automatically taken out of their checking account, sent over the ACH network, and credited into the payee’s bank account.

 Is There a Difference Between eChecks, EFTs, and ACH Payments?

 EFT, which stands for electronic funds transfer, includes many options.
 They can be direct deposits, wire transfers, ACH disbursements, and electronic benefits payments for transfers.

 ACH stands for automatic clearing house.
 An ACH is an automatic network that’s used in the U.S. by financial institutions.
 An eCheck is an EFT that uses the ACH network to process payments.